dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-First Grid test with rectangles with black lines this has helped me to understand my images more and help break it down pixel by pixel and shape the way i want to go into creating my final custom pixel with my images and theme
+Second grid test i decided to focus on making the masks stand out with the rectangles to continue breaking it down for helping me understand what to focus on overall after doing these tests i am now ready to focus on getting my final images done